Cymraeg

 1. RHS partner garden – allowing the card carrying RHS member free entry 365 days a year..

-2. HHA – Allowing the card carrying member free entry 365 days a year.
+2. HHA – allowing the card carrying member free entry 365 days a year.

-3. Snowdonia Society – Allowing the card carrying member 10% off all purchases including garden entrance fee.
+3. Snowdonia Society – allowing the card carrying member 10% off all purchases including garden entrance fee.

 4. Groups of 20 or more can call for arrangements and to discuss discounts.